youmni/FileGuardian/docs/UserGuide.md

 ## Support

-For issues, feature requests, or questions:
+For issues, feature requests or questions:
 - Check logs in configured `LogDirectory`
 - Review reports for detailed backup information
 - Check `README.md` for author(s)